Building Secure and Caring Relationships

 Arrival: Greeting children and parents; free-choice time for individualized activities including manipulatives, large motor activities, socialization, music and book browsing.

-Learning Centers: Participating in language/literacy, puzzles, sorting activities, blocks, housekeeping play, sensory and art activities, and more, based on developmental principles and adjusted to each child's interests and needs.
+Learning Centers: Participating in language/literacy, puzzles, sorting activities, blocks, dramatic play, sensory and art activities, and more, based on developmental principles and adjusted to each child's interests and needs.

 Circle Time: Enjoying, books, stories, puppets and singing.